Acoustic measurements

 Occupational hearing damage is one of the most frequently certified occupational diseases in Poland.
 An employer who, during an inspection or court proceedings, cannot document that their staff’s exposure was within permissible limits bears full financial and criminal liability.

-When is a professional measurement your obligation?
+When is a professional measurement your duty?

 Our services are the foundation of safety in industry: